Business & Finance

 Aim for at least one payroll cycle plus essential operating expenses (rent, utilities, insurance) in reserve.
 That buffer lets you handle late payments, unexpected repairs, or slow months without dipping into overdraft.

 Set up an automated transfer to a separate savings account on payday—treat it like a bill.
-You’re less likely to spend what you don’t see in your main account.
+You're less likely to spend what you don't see in your main account.
+Small business cash flow management isn't just about inflows—it's about having runway when inflows slip.

 4. Know Your Funding Options Before You Need Them

-Establish relationships with your bank or alternative lenders before you’re desperate.
+Establish relationships with your bank or alternative lenders before you're desperate.
 Pre-approved overdrafts, lines of credit, or invoice financing can bridge short gaps.
-When an opportunity appears—stocking up for a big order, hiring for a new contract—you can move quickly instead of scrambling for cash.

 5. Use the Right Tools

 Manual spreadsheets and ad-hoc invoicing slow you down.
 Free invoice generators and recurring invoice tools help you send quotes and invoices quickly, with reminders so nothing slips.
-Faster billing means faster cash.

 Plurgo keeps quotes, invoices, and recurring billing in one place—so you spend less time chasing payments and more time running your business.
 Get started for free and improve your cash flow from day one.